top of page

 Artist Statement

 As an early pioneer of digital art, I explore the processes of transformation and perception.
-To start my process, I source images and colors from real life.
-When I’m attracted by light, composition, and color either in urban environments or nature, I photograph it.
-Then the image is transformed using digital and AI tools through the magic of the computer.
+To start my process, I generate images using Gen AI.
+Then the image is transformed using digital tools.
 The transformation process is fun, surprising, and empowering and results in an image characterized by vibrant, whimsical color, dynamic compositions, and abstraction.

-My practice is strongly influenced by the color palette of Pop Art, the science of perception, and the boundaries of reality.
-I love the vibrant colors of Pop Art and pull color palettes those artists and from my own, then optimize them.
-The optimized palette is expressed in the digital drawing, one of the two AI input images.
+My practice is strongly influenced by the color palette of Pop Art, the science of neuroesthetics, and the boundaries of reality.
+I love the vibrant colors of Pop Art as they radiate positive engergy.

 My work is rooted in the present moment as I work digitally native and wonder about humanity's future.
 We are predominantly fed dystopian images and messages about an antagonistic relationship with technology and computers.
 I’m here to evangelize the opposite.
 We control technology and have the power to utilize it to create positive outcomes.
 Technology is just a tool – we decide how it can best serve us.
 How will we navigate between our future worlds IRL and in the metaverse?
 I vote for the positive advancement of human ingenuity and creativity!